sayan112/RoadToFullTimeServiceBased/TechnicalRound/Dbms/DBMS.md

     Example: NULL value in “number_of_courses” taken by a student represents that its value is unknown whereas 0 in it means that the student hasn't taken any courses.

-18. Explain the difference between the DELETE and TRUNCATE command in a DBMS ?
+18. Explain the difference between the DROP ,  DELETE and TRUNCATE command in a DBMS ?

+= In SQL, `DROP`, `DELETE`, and `TRUNCATE` are three different commands used to remove data or database objects, but they have distinct purposes and consequences:

+  DROP:
+   - The `DROP` command is used to remove database objects like tables, views, indexes, or entire databases.
+   - When you use `DROP`, the object and all its associated data are permanently deleted from the database, and it cannot be recovered.
+   - The syntax to drop a table is as follows:
+     ```sql
+     DROP TABLE table_name;
+     ```
+   - Make sure to use this command with caution, as data loss is irreversible.

+  DELETE:
-= DELETE command: this command is needed to delete rows from a table based on the condition provided by the WHERE clause.
+   - The `DELETE` command is used to remove rows (records) from a table based on a specified condition.

-    It deletes only the rows which are specified by the WHERE clause.
-    It can be rolled back if required.
-    It maintains a log to lock the row of the table before deleting it and hence it’s slow.
+   - Unlike `DROP`, `DELETE` only removes the data and not the entire table or other objects.
+   - Deleted rows can be rolled back (if executed within a transaction) or recovered from backups, but it's essential to be careful when using this command to avoid unintentional data loss.
+   - The syntax to delete rows from a table is as follows:
+     ```sql
+     DELETE FROM table_name WHERE condition;
+     ```

+  TRUNCATE:
-    TRUNCATE command: this command is needed to remove complete data from a table in a database.
-It is like a DELETE command which has no WHERE clause.
+   - The `TRUNCATE` command is used to remove all rows from a table quickly.
+It is more efficient than `DELETE` when you want to empty a table entirely.

-    It removes complete data from a table in a database.
-    It can't be rolled back even if required. ( truncate can be rolled back in some databases depending on their version but it can be tricky and can lead to data loss).
-Check this link for more details
-    It doesn’t maintain a log and deletes the whole table at once and hence it’s fast.
+   - Like `DELETE`, `TRUNCATE` only removes the data and not the table structure or other objects.
+   - `TRUNCATE` is not logged row by row, making it faster and less resource-intensive for large tables.
+However, it cannot be used with tables that have foreign key constraints referencing them, and it cannot be rolled back.
+   - The syntax to truncate a table is as follows:
+     ```sql
+     TRUNCATE TABLE table_name;
+     ```

+In summary, use `DROP` to remove entire database objects permanently, use `DELETE` to remove specific rows from a table based on a condition, and use `TRUNCATE` to quickly remove all rows from a table while preserving the table structure.
+Always exercise caution while using these commands to avoid unintended data loss.
+It's recommended to take database backups regularly to protect against accidental data deletions.
 19. What is meant by normalization and denormalization?

 = Normalization is a process of reducing redundancy by organizing the data into multiple tables.
 Normalization leads to better usage of disk spaces and makes it easier to maintain the integrity of the database.